 (a) STATEMENT OF PARTICIPATION OR NON-PARTICIPATION.
 Each candidate for the Board of Supervisors or Mayor must sign and verify under penalty of perjury a Statement of Participation or Non-Participation in the public financing program.
 The statement must be filed by the candidate with the Ethics Commission no later than the deadline for filing nomination papers.
 On the statement, each candidate shall indicate whether he or she intends to participate in the public financing program.
-A statement of participation or non-participation may not be amended after the deadline for filing nomination papers.
+A statement of participation or non-participation may not be amended after the deadline for filing nomination papers, provided that, prior to December 31, 2007, any candidate for the Board of Supervisors who has filed a Statement of Non-Participation may retract that Statement and file a Statement of Participation in the public financing program.